Parkland families talk of 'unspeakable loss' as they continue victim impact testimony in gunman's death penalty trial - KESQ

 “I was so happy to be her father,” Montalto said as he delivered his victim impact statement in the trial of Gina’s killer, who faces the death penalty for the mass shooting at a Parkland, Florida, high school on Valentine’s Day 2018.

-“Gina didn’t come home from school that day,” Jennifer Montalto said.
-She and her husband described their daughter, who was 14, as a kind girl, an avid reader who was quick to volunteer and who once saved a young boy who fell into the pool where she was playing.
+“Gina didn’t come home from school that day,” said Jennifer Montalto, who, along with her husband, described their daughter as an avid reader who was quick to volunteer and once saved a boy who fell into the pool where she was playing.

-Now there’s an empty seat at their table, Jennifer Montalto said, a bedroom where her daughter will never sleep and a front door she will never walk through — each of them objects that prompt a feeling of “unspeakable loss.”
+Now there’s an empty seat at their table, she said, a bedroom where her daughter will never sleep and a front door she will never walk through — each of them objects that prompt a feeling of “unspeakable loss.”

 Where their house was once was filled with laughter, Anthony Montalto said, “now there’s a deafening silence broken only by the deep sighs and soft sobbing that accompany what used to be happy memories of my children playing.”